 The ICFP is more than a conference; it is a movement and a platform for strategic inflection points in the family planning agenda.

-ICFP publishes papers developed from top abstracts accepted to the conference.
+ICFP supports the publishing of papers developed from top abstracts accepted to the conference.
 Papers can be viewed by accessing the journals in which they were published.

 - Family Planning: Selected Research Papers from the Second International Conference on Family Planning, Dakar, Senegal, November 2011, International Journal of Gynecology and Obstetrics